alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 At work, I refactored a huge section of code that made me want to Dracarys it every time I opened the file.
 I even spoke to my boss and got out of a couple pointless meetings each week.

-Once you see crap in this light, it isn't hard to fight back.
+Once you see crap in this light, it isn't hard to make changes.
 Here are some tips I found helpful:

 1. **Question Everything** - Every time something annoys you, make a concious effort to decide if it's within your control.
 You don't have to fix it in that moment.
 Just acknowledge the fact that you are choosing to put up with this torment.
 This avoids letting it merge into your life.